-This growing code base is becoming unmanageable to vehicle manufacturers and developers of vehicular services.
-As described in~\cref{fig:background-sdv-mckinsey}, automakers will tend to leave unchecked, unverified and poorly tested software go into production vehicles if the growth trend of the code base continues — with potentially deadly results\footnote{Unverified logic and deadly effects on Tesla's autopilot \myhref{https://www.washingtonpost.com/technology/2023/06/10/tesla-autopilot-crashes-elon-musk/}{www.washingtonpost.com}.}.
-The overall intra-vehicular systems as developed following legacy standards and practices are deemed too complex and static — and thus costly to maintain, update and keep safe — by vehicle manufacturers, with the reduction of the overall complexity (both in software and hardware terms, in particular wiring harness weight savings) becoming a major goal in order to reduce operational costs and decrease potential security issues from unchecked, poorly tested code~\cite{2021-Problem-5}.
+This growing code base is becoming unmanageable to vehicle manufacturers and developers of vehicular services within a \ac{sdv}.
+As described in~\cref{fig:background-sdv-mckinsey}, automakers will tend to leave unchecked, unverified and poorly tested software go into production vehicles.
+If the growth trend of the code base continues, the results can be potentially deadly\footnote{Unverified logic and deadly effects on Tesla's autopilot per \myhref{https://www.washingtonpost.com/technology/2023/06/10/tesla-autopilot-crashes-elon-musk/}{washingtonpost.com}.}.
+The overall intra-vehicular systems, as developed following legacy standards and practices, are deemed too complex and static — and thus costly to maintain, update and keep safe — by vehicle manufacturers, with the reduction of the overall complexity (both in software and hardware terms, in particular wiring harness weight savings) becoming a major goal in order to reduce operational costs and decrease potential security issues from unchecked, poorly tested code~\cite{2021-Problem-5}.

-Standardization of best practices and development guidelines for intra vehicular software gained traction during the early 2000s~\cite{AUTOSARE36:online}, they are insufficient to tackle such complexity of development.
-While programming methodologies\footnote{Such as static code analysis, \ac{tdd} and equivalent methodologies.} and guidelines\footnote{Such as the \acp{asil} within ISO 26262 or \ac{misra}-C, a set of guidelines for safety-related systems, such as automotive vehicles.
-Details at \myhref{https://www.synopsys.com/automotive/what-is-iso-26262.html}{synopsys.com}, \myhref{https://misra.org.uk/}{misra.org.uk} and \myhref{https://www.synopsys.com/software-integrity/static-analysis-tools-sast/misra.html}{synopsys.com}.} are critical and cannot be disregarded, they are no longer enough to tackle this complexity.
+Standardization of best practices and development guidelines for intra vehicular software gained traction during the early 2000s~\cite{AUTOSARE36:online}.
+In addition, programming methodologies and guidelines\footnote{Such as the \acs{asil} within ISO 26262 or \acs{misra}-C, a set of guidelines for safety-related systems, such as automotive vehicles.
+Details at \myhref{https://www.synopsys.com/automotive/what-is-iso-26262.html}{synopsys.com}, \myhref{https://misra.org.uk/}{misra.org.uk} and \myhref{https://www.synopsys.com/software-integrity/static-analysis-tools-sast/misra.html}{synopsys.com}.} are critical and cannot be disregarded.
+However, they are no longer enough to tackle such complexity of development.

+The context of deterministic pieces of software that carry out something within the vehicle or its environment can provide a solution to this problem.
+Vehicular services, since they may be critical, shall be deterministic in a broad sense in order to ensure that the result is exactly what was intended in the exact moment it was intended.
 In this article, we propose that \emph{the quality and easiness of the development of services for automotive can be improved using the paradigm of Deterministic Software Defined Vehicles}.
-The main contributions of this tutorial are as follows:
+The main contributions of this survey are as follows: